Margaret Haughery: Marriage and move to New Orleans

-On 10 October 1835, at age 21, Margaret married Irish-born Charles Haughery at a ceremony in Baltimore Cathedral.
-To escape the cold weather up north, Margaret persuaded him that a change in climate might be therapeutic for his poor health.
-They left Baltimore on the ship Hyperion and reached New Orleans on 20 November 1835.
-Like other New Orleanians of the time, the young family suffered from rampant epidemics of yellow fever and cholera.
-For a time Charles's health showed a slight improvement but it was short-lived and medical advice recommended a sea journey.
+On 10 October 1835, at the age of 21, Margaret married Irish-born Charles Haughery in a ceremony at Baltimore Cathedral.
+Citing concerns about his health, Margaret argued that relocating to a warmer climate might be beneficial.
+The couple departed Baltimore aboard the ship Hyperion and arrived in New Orleans on 20 November 1835.
+Like many residents of the city at that time, they were exposed to recurring epidemics of yellow fever and cholera.
+Charles's health showed some temporary improvement, but this was not sustained, and medical practitioners advised that he undertake a sea voyage.

-Charles decided to go to Ireland, his native land.
-This trip was delayed by several months pending the birth of the couple's first child, a girl.
-They named her Frances.
-Eventually, Charles made the voyage but after some months Margaret received word that he died shortly after reaching his destination.
-Within a few months infant Frances became seriously ill and died.
-This was the second time that Margaret's family was wiped out, yet she was just 23 years of age.
-As she herself said, "My God!
+Charles resolved to return to Ireland, his country of birth.
+The journey was postponed for several months due to the birth of the couple's first child, a daughter named Frances.
+Charles eventually departed, but after some months Margaret was informed that he had died shortly after arriving.
+Within a few months, the infant Frances fell seriously ill and died.
+By the age of 23, Margaret had lost both her husband and child.
+Reflecting on this period, she later stated, "My God!
 Thou hast broken every tie: Thou hast stripped me of all.
 Again I am all alone.”

-At that time, the city was divided into three municipalities: the first being the French Quarter and Faubourg Tremé, the second being Uptown (then meaning all settled areas upriver from Canal Street) and the third being Downtown (the rest of the city from Esplanade Avenue on down river).
+At the time, New Orleans was administratively divided into three municipalities.
+The first comprised the French Quarter and Faubourg Tremé.
+The second consisted of Uptown, then defined as all settled areas upriver from Canal Street.
+The third encompassed Downtown, covering the remainder of the city from Esplanade Avenue downriver.

-Despite her tragedies, or because of them, Margaret was determined to do something in her life to help the plight of widows and orphans — something she understood very well.
-The Sisters of Charity under the guidance of Sister Regis Barrett managed the Poydras Orphan Asylum (established by Julien de Lallande Poydras).
-Margaret would donate any extra money from her work at the laundry of the St Charles Hotel to the orphans.
-Eventually, she left her position at the hotel to work for the sisters as manager of the orphan asylum.
-When the orphans were without food she bought it for them from her earnings.
-The Female Orphan Asylum of the Sisters of Charity built in 1840 was financed from Margaret's work.
+Following these events, Margaret became involved in charitable work, focusing in particular on the needs of widows and orphans.
+The Sisters of Charity, under the direction of Sister Regis Barrett, operated the Poydras Orphan Asylum, which had been established by Julien de Lallande Poydras.
+Margaret donated surplus income from her employment at the laundry of the St Charles Hotel to support the orphanage.
+She later left her position at the hotel and took up work with the Sisters of Charity as manager of the orphan asylum.
+When food supplies were insufficient, she purchased provisions using her own earnings.
+The Female Orphan Asylum operated by the Sisters of Charity, constructed in 1840, was financed through funds generated by Margaret's work.